Eagle Point National Cemetery

 A memorial dedicated to all 1st Marine Divisions of all Wars was donated by the 1st Marine Division Association.

 Charlene Pryer was born in 1921 in California.
 She attended the University of California before joining the U.S. Marine Corps Women's Reserve in September 1943.
 Pryer sang with the Dick Jurgens Orchestra, entertaining the troops, and she continued to perform on the radio after the war.
 Her musical career is noteworthy but she excelled in the outfield.
 Her father, Maurice Pryer, played minor league baseball and taught her the game.
 Charlene played in the All-American Girls Professional Baseball League (AAGPBL) from 1946 to 1952, with the Muskegon and Kalamazoo Lassies and South Bend Blue Sox.
 The AAGPBL was honored in Cooperstown in 1988.
 Pryer married Army Technician Stuart "Jack" Mayer in 1958 and they raised their family in Medford, OR, where a local baseball field is named for her.
-Pryer died June 3, 1999, and is buried in Eagle Point National Cemetery (Section A1, Grave 28).
+Pryer died June 3, 1999, and is buried in Eagle Point National Cemetery (Section A1, Site 28).